WesOfX/csi/README.md

 	          << "\033[21m"
 	          << std::endl;

-	// This is NOT equivilent.
+	// This is ALMOST equivilent.
 	/* Enable bold and disable italics, underlined,
 	 * and strikethrough, print "Hello World!", disable
 	 * all styles, then print a new line. */